HorvathLab/scSNViz/README.md

 ```
 snv_file <- 'input/sample1_SNVs.tsv'
 srt_obj_file <- 'input/sample1_Seurat_object.rds'
-output_dir = "output"    # or output directory of your choice
+output_dir = 'output'    # or output directory of your choice
 ```

 #### Read in the counts matrix (from either an .RDS file of an existing Seurat object or a counts matrix)
 ```
-#gene.matrix <- Read10X(data.dir = countsmatrix_file) # for reading in a countsmatrix, the data.dir may also be the directory for that contains barcodes.tsv, genes.tsv and matrix.mtx, such as: /user/filtered_gene_bc_matrices/hg19/
+#gene.matrix <- Read10X(data.dir=countsmatrix_file) # for reading in a countsmatrix, the data.dir may also be the directory for that contains barcodes.tsv, genes.tsv and matrix.mtx, such as: /user/filtered_gene_bc_matrices/hg19/
-#sample1 <- CreateSeuratObject(counts = gene.matrix, min.cells = 3, min.features = 200, project = 'Sample1')
+#sample1 <- CreateSeuratObject(counts=gene.matrix, min.cells=3, min.features=200, project='Sample1')
 sample1 <- readRDS(srt_obj_file)
 sample1@project.name = 'Sample1' # set the project name
 sample1$orig.ident = 'Sample1' # set the project name